 An in-class final exam will be given on a date set by the registrar.
-The final exam is a written, closed note, closed book exam.
-It will include short-answer questions, one or two very short cases with related questions, and problems similar to those that you have seen.
+The final exam is a comprehensive (i.e., covering the entire course) written, closed note, closed book exam.
+It will include short-answer questions, one or two very short cases with related questions, and problems similar to those that you have been assigned from the textbook and that you have seen on quizzes.
 Laptop computers will not be permitted in the exam.
-Bring a bluebook, writing utensils and a calculator to the exam.
+Bring writing utensils and a calculator (not a smartphone) to the exam.